NativeScript/docs/content/guide/ui/stack-layout.md

 <!-- See [Layout Nesting](/common-pitfalls.html#layout-nesting) for more information. -->
 :::

-#### Example: Default stacking
+## Vertical stacking

+By default, `<StackLayout>` stacks its child items vertically.
 The following example creates a vertical stack of 3 equally-sized elements.
 Items are stretched to cover the entire width of the screen.
 Items are placed in the order they were declared in.

 ```html
 <StackLayout backgroundColor="#3c495e">